f-baig/pp-final/README.md

 Note:
 1. Added -O3 -march=native compiler flags right here
-2. Changed parser to read .adj file, and made adjList a sequence of sequences
+2. Changed parser to read .adj file, and made adjList a sequence of sequences Building these notes on Commit 5: 0.0263645 s

-8. Commit "Binary search for every queried edge to eliminate hashing time"
+8. Commit "Binary search for every queried edge to eliminate hashing time": 0.006507838 s